firogh/notes/philosophy/epistemology.md

 I have been impressed with the urgency of doing.
 Knowing is not enough; we must apply.
 Being willing is not enough; we must do. -[Leonardo da Vinci](https://en.wikiquote.org/wiki/Talk:Leonardo_da_Vinci)
 The development of general ability for independent thinking and judgement should always be placed foremost, not the acquisition of special knowledge.  - on education, Albert Einstein
-[Get your brain back](https://www.youtube.com/watch?v=OcdxW2XF0v8)
+[Get your brain back](https://www.youtube.com/watch?v=OcdxW2XF0v8) knowing how to deal well with you setbacks is as important as knowing how to move forward. -- Ray Dalio Learn by doing is essentially learn by mistakes. -- Firo
 ### vs learn by observations
 Different processes: nature grow, creation direction vs string search, artificial translation direction vs 只有接受, 没有思维锻炼的机会.